REFRESH YOUR HOME THIS SPRING: 50% Off Installation on

 • Moisture Management System for your home: It’s estimated that each person uses 80-100 gallons of water per day at home.
 Instead of that moisture becoming trapped inside the home, foam can help it escape.
 Foam back siding is designed to shed water and allow walls to completely dry with a permeability rating up to 5.0, reducing the chance of mold & mildew growth in your walls.

 Moisture cannot remain inside your home for several reasons.
 These reasons are vital to your health as well as the overall condition of your home.
-Adding insulation to home reduces energy loss, but it can also create moisture problems so make sure water vapors don’t get trapped in your walls.
+Adding insulation to your home reduces energy loss, but it can also create moisture problems — so make sure water vapors don’t get trapped in your walls.

 • If the moisture problem is neglected, the structure of the home can suffer.
 This is because moisture damage leads to wood rot in the home’s frame.

-• Choose a foam with a Stay Dry technology (5x more breathable than other products) that actually releases water vapor to the outside of your home where it belongs.
+• Choose a foam with Stay Dry technology (5x more breathable than other products) that actually releases water vapor to the outside of your home where it belongs.

-Luckily, this moisture buildup is manageable with foam siding.
-Foam siding serves as a Type 5 water vapor by the American Society of Testing and Materials perm rating system.
+American Society of Testing and Materials perm rating system.
 A perm rating of 1 is a significant vapor barrier with no breathability.
 Breathable foam is necessary to release interior moisture.

 With a perm rating of 5, homeowners can count on our siding foam board to serve as a waterproof barrier that insulates and protects your home from moisture damage.
 Think of the foam siding as Gore-Tex in athletic apparel in hiking shoes, but made for your home.